Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Applications

 Given such a representation, the spectrum of each of the $H_k$ can be calculated classically in order to scale $H_k \to \tilde H_k$ appropriately such that the assumptions for the bounds are satisfied.
 One can then compute the bounds for each of the terms in the summation and get the final bounds by aggregating the individual bounds.
 We further make use of the approach presented in Refs.~\cite{yen2020measuring, verteletskyi2020} where one applies a unitary transform $U_k$ to each of the $H_k$ terms so that single-qubit measurement protocols can be used.
 Specifically, instead of measuring $H_k$ under the state $\rho$, one measures $A_k = U_k H_k U_k^\dagger$ under the unitarily transformed $U_k \rho U_k^\dagger$.
 One can then scale each $A_k$ appropriately by classically computing its eigenvalues and apply the expectation value bounds (Theorems~\ref{thm:main} and~\ref{thm:gramian_expectation}) to each term separately before aggregating.
+It is also worth noting the generality of Theorem 1: although in the preceding demonstration, the matrix $A$ is generally taken to be a Pauli observable for measuring the output of a quantum circuit, the condition $-\Id \leq A \leq \Id$ is satisfied much more generally (e.g. by Fermionic operators).
+The application of this theorem in settings without explicit Pauli decomposition would be a fruitful ground for future research.